-There are no stock assessments for flatfish.
+There are no stock assessments for hagfish.

 A commissioner's permit is required before a directed fishery may be prosecuted for hagfish.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.
-In 2015, one commissioner's permit was submitted for directed fishing of hagfish in Southeast Region; however, no fishing occurred for the permit.
+In 2016, one commissioner's permit was issued for directed fishing of hagfish in the Southeast Region.

-There was no directed fishery for hagfish in 2015.
+A directed fishery occurred for hagfish in the Southeast region with a guideline harvest level (GHL) of 60,000 lbs.
 Currently in the Westward, Central, and Southeast Regions hagfish are allowed up to 20% as bycatch in aggregate with other groundfish during directed fisheries for groundfish.